tsailiming/instructlab-workshop/README.md

 1. The `bin/install.sh` will setup InstructLab with `instructlab==0.18.0a4` and ensure `llama_cpp_python` has GPU offload support enabled.

 2. A sample [Parasol](https://github.com/rh-rad-ai-roadshow/parasol-insurance.git) application is deployed in the showroom instructions.

+3. The updated showroom content can be viewed (showroom/content/modules/ROOT/pages/index.adoc)[here].